Jako/AjaxUpload/docs/usage.md

 ]]
 ```

-The *AjaxUpload snippet* call could use the following properties:
+The AjaxUpload snippet uses the following properties:

 Property | Description | Default
 ---------|-------------|--------